ivcained/CastVivaldi-Farcaster-Cast-to-Song-Action/README.md

-# 🐬 ECHO - Turn Any Cast Into a Song with this Cast Action | Bot
+# 🐬 CastVivaldi - Turn Any Cast Into a Song with this Cast Action | Bot

 WIP.

+HUGE Thanks to the most authentic, patient, Genius (Over 9000) @YosephKS for your Mentorship.
+I will write more later as I'm working on getting this ready soon.

 ## Using Airstack: